openshift/jenkins-plugin/README.md

 7) "Get latest OpenShift build status":  performs the equivalent of an 'oc get builds` command invocation for the provided buildConfig key provided; once the list of builds are obtained, the state of the latest build is inspected for up to a minute to see if it has completed successfully; this build step is intended to allow for monitoring of builds either generated internally or externally from the Jenkins Job configuration housing the build step

-9) "Check Deployment Success":  a verification step geared specifically to the "Trigger a deployment in OpenShift" (3) step; it differs from the more generic "Verify deployments in OpenShift" (6) in that it confirms that the latest associated image is running before claiming success

-10) "Create resource(s) in OpenShift":  performs the equivalent of an `oc create` command invocation; this build step takes in the provided JSON or YAML text, and if it conforms to OpenShift schema, creates whichever OpenShift resources are specified
+8) "Create resource(s) in OpenShift":  performs the equivalent of an `oc create` command invocation; this build step takes in the provided JSON or YAML text, and if it conforms to OpenShift schema, creates whichever OpenShift resources are specified

 We also provide a new SCM type to take advantage of Jenkins' built in background polling and version management capabilities (another example of broadening the scope of what is considered "source"):